 By default, the Icon Color will be set to orange.
 You can easily customize this by clicking the color box and using the color picker tool.

-Note: To unlock the full potential of the Rating field (view statistics, generate reports, and more), be sure to check out our Survey and Polls addon.
+Note: To unlock the full potential of the Rating field, such as the ability to view statistics, generate reports, and more, be sure to check out our Survey and Polls Addon.

-When users fill out the Rating field, the rating they select will be slightly enlarged and darker in color.
+When users fill out the Rating field, the rating they select will appear slightly enlarged and darker in color.

 After the form is submitted, you’ll see the rating both as icons and a numeric value in the entry listing.

 Note: See our complete guide to entries in WPForms for details on how to view them.

 If you’d like, you can also collect more information from users who share a particular rating using conditional logic.

 As an example, we’ll ask for additional details from any user who shares a 1 or 2-star rating.